victosdur/Function_Approximation_Using_BNN_and_LWPE/README.md

-This repository contains data and experiments associated to the paper: Toscano-Duran,V., Gonzalez-Diaz,R., and Gutiérrez-Naranjo, M.A., "Barycentric Neural Networks for Function Approximation: A Green AI Approach Using Persistent Entropy Loss".
+This repository contains data and experiments associated to the paper: Toscano-Duran,V., Gonzalez-Diaz,R., and Gutiérrez-Naranjo, M.A., "Barycentric Neural Networks and Length-Weighted Persistent Entropy Loss: A Green Geometric and Topological Framework for Function Approximation".

 ## Usage